 Breitling has issued a diamond-set version of its cash-cow: the Chronomat automatic chronograph.
 The Chronomat 01 Diamondworks is available in white gold and rose gold cases and bears enough diamonds either to rebuild the Republic of Haiti or to finance a manned mission to Mars.
 Thankfully, the chronograph is delivered in two versions with a more modest one having the use of diamonds limited only to its signature diving bezel.

 Breitling is not the only company that sells diamond-set men’s watches.
 No, sir!
 Audemars Piguet, for example, offers diamond-set Millenary and a bit more brutal Royal Oak model; Hublot sells its Big Bang Chronograph Diamonds, while Breguet has a number of such models in its Heritage series; even Corum is seducing wealthy gentlemen with its Admiral’s Cup Diamond Black Chronograph 40mm… My point is, it seems like every major brand has a blingy watch or two in its catalog.

 Well, although I do not get the idea of a diamond-clad men’s timepiece, I do understand that there is a well-established market for this stuff, and watchmakers just have to put their mouths where the money is.

-The Breitling Chronomat 01 Diamondworks is basically the same Chronomat 01 Chronograph that was presented last year.
+The Chronomat 01 Diamondworks is basically the same Chronomat 01 Chronograph presented in 2009.

 Featuring Breitling’s first manufacture-made movement — the B01 automatic caliber, the model is important for the brand.
 Although not the most expensive in the whole lineup, it –and its derivatives– can make the bulk of sales in the coming years.
 So, it was absolutely logical that the Swiss brand decided to subject the model to this degrading treatment.